Maha Maha: Plot

-The hero, Vijay (Mathivanan Sakthivel), relocates to Australia as a result of his job transfer.
-There he meets an Australian girl, Emily Anderson (Melissa), and falls in love.
-Meanwhile, the Australian police are in search of Emily, who has claimed to be missing for the past 10 days.
+Vijay relocates to Australia as a result of his job transfer.
+There he meets an Australian girl, Emily Anderson, and falls in love.
+Meanwhile, the Australian police are in search of Emily, who is claimed to be missing for the past 10 days.
 Meantime, the police finds the dead body of Emily, who was killed and buried in Vijay's garden, and hence, Vijay is arrested.
-Emily's postmortem report says that she was murdered and was buried.
+Emily's postmortem report says that she was murdered and buried.
 Further, it shocks the police as they find that Vijay had actually arrived at Australia a day after Emily's murder.
 As a result, Vijay is released by the police.
-Following which, Vijay is all set himself to find about Emily, that who was she actually, who would have murdered her and what would have been the reason behind it, how is it possible for a dead girl to meet and speak with him.
-Finally, all these investigations result to unfold many interesting and shocking informations.
+Subsequently, he is all set to find about Emily, who was she actually, who would have murdered her, the motive behind it, and how it is possible for a dead girl to meet and speak with him.
+Finally, all these investigations result to unfold many interesting and shocking truths.